Frequently Asked Questions

 Q8.
 How often should a person train?

-Sensei Sekiguchi: "anyone unable or unwilling to train at least twice a week should wait until they are able to make that commitment."
+Sekiguchi Sensei : "anyone unable or unwilling to train at least twice a week should wait until they are able to make that commitment."

 Q9.
 How good a physical workout is Karate?